consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 }

 // MetaTag is a convenient struct
-// used to compute the Cid of the MsgMeta type MetaTag struct {
+// used to compute the CID of the MsgMeta type MetaTag struct {
     MsgsCid  cid.Cid
     MetasCid cid.Cid